Author: Ted Dekker and Frank Peretti

 When a strange accident leaves Jack and Stephanie stranded on a back road in Alabama, they seek shelter in the eerie Wayside Inn.
 Also at the Wayside Inn are Stewart and Betty and their son, Pete, who run the place, and Randy and Leslie, victims of a similar accident and also stranded.
 The four of them are victims of some backwoods pranksters, but they’re safe.
 Or so they think.
 They are in the middle of a killer’s game, and it becomes dreadfully clear when a tin can is tossed in with rules scratched on it.
 Rule number two: He will kill everyone who comes to his house.
 Rule number three: One dead body might persuade him to let rule number two slide.
 One house, seven players, three rules.
 Game ends at dawn.

-This is one of those books I had the intention of picking up…sometime.
-I’d enjoyed Frank Peretti’s Veritas Project books, and also Ted Dekker’s Skin and Blink, so I figured a book by them together would be good.
+This is one of those books I had the intention of picking up … sometime.
+I’d enjoyed Frank Peretti’s Veritas Project books, and also Ted Dekker’s Skin, so I figured a book by them together would be good.
 I finally ended up reading it when my mom wanted to know if she would like it.

 And I didn’t even end up finishing House.